shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-self-regulatory-organizations.md

 third-party advertising technology companies.

 In 2013, they released
-a [Code of Conduct](https://thenai.org/accountability/code-enforcement/)that assesses types of data used by member companies for advertising purposes, and imposes clear and firm restrictions on members' data collection, use, and transfer for online advertising, as well as a [Mobile Application Code](https://thenai.org/wp-content/uploads/2021/07/NAI_MobileCode15_NLT.pdf), which was last updated in 2015.
+a [Code of Conduct](https://thenai.org/accountability/code-of-conduct/) that assesses types of data used by member companies for advertising purposes, and imposes clear and firm restrictions on members' data collection, use, and transfer for online advertising, as well as a [Mobile Application Code](https://thenai.org/wp-content/uploads/2021/07/NAI_MobileCode15_NLT.pdf), which was last updated in 2015.